opentensor/developer-docs/docs/subnets/walkthrough-prompting.md

    - This prompt is in a style and tone that is similar to humans.
    - This prompt drives the conversation between the subnet validator and the subnet miners in order to reach a pre-defined goal.

-    See below section for how a challenge is generated.
+    See the below [Challenge generation](#challenge-generation) section for how a challenge is generated.
 2. The subnet miners respond to the subnet validator after performing the challenge **task**.
 3. The subnet validator then **scores** each subnet miner by comparing the subnet miner's response with a locally generated **reference** answer.
 The subnet validator uses this reference as the ground truth for this step.
 4. Finally, the subnet validator **sets the weights** for the subnet miners by sending the weights to the blockchain.
 In the Bittensor blockchain the Yuma Consensus allocates the rewards to the participating subnet miners and subnet validators.